 Ophelia believes every kid should have that opportunity, and has been the face of Denver’s DRAGUTANTE- a Debut stage for emerging performance artists and 501 (c) (3) nonprofit, that is the veritable Oscars of kid’s drag.

 “I don’t do Drag for attention.
 I do Drag because it makes me feel the most myself I ever have.
 It makes me feel valuable, beautiful and special.

 I love helping other kids who are beginning on stage.
 I tell them I’m not worried someone is going to see me dressed like a woman, but but I realize that getting up on stage can be scary.
 Even the professional queens still get stage fright.

 I’ve noticed that these days everybody wants to label me.
-Everybody wants to know if I am gay, or straight.
+Everybody wants to know if I am gay, or straight, or bi or trans.
 I don’t think that’s important.
 I am me.
-It shouldn’t matter if I am gay or straight.
-I am valuable as who I am.
+It shouldn’t matter what queer kids are.
+We are valuable human beings.
 Drag has been something that made me feel valuable.
-By being beautiful on the outside, it has help me understand that I am beautiful on the inside.”
+By being beautiful on the outside, it has helped me understand that I am beautiful on the inside.”

 7/2018 Dragutante - Denver Center For the Performing Arts

 6/2019 Denver Pride - solo main/center stage

 9/2019 Kids Drag Independent film - Boomerang Prod.
 London, UK